 They Wasted a Perfectly Good Character: One of the key problems with this show's level of realism is that - as in real life - War Is Hell and soldiers can go down anti-climactically.
 The following characters can be considered to have unused potential.

-Also, Seaspray, who had potential to be a cool Adaptational Badass, but we only saw ten seconds of his ship before Dreadwing blew it up.
-At least Tailgate showed up on screen.
+Seaspray, a Wrecker acknowledged by Bulkhead and Wheeljack, had the potential to be a cool Adaptational Badass.
+Yet we only see ten seconds of his ship before Dreadwing blows it up — in a flashback.
+At least Tailgate showed up onscreen.